utkarshcmu/grafana.org/content/blog/2018-10-19-timeshift-ep65.md

 This week we dive into the new Google Stackdriver core datasource in Grafana, go into detail on the new Postgres query editor and share some best practices.

 #### GrafanaCon
-**The GrafanaCon CFP window is scheduled to close TODAY.** Be sure and [submit your talk](http://www.grafanacon.org/2019/cfp) before it's too late.
+**The GrafanaCon CFP window is closing TODAY.** Be sure and [submit your talk](http://www.grafanacon.org/2019/cfp) before it's too late.
 Also, don't forget to grab an [early bird ticket](http://grafanacon.org) they're going fast, and you don't want to miss out on this price!

 Have an article you'd like shared here?
 [Contact us](mailto:hello@grafana.com)!